 The Ape Man (March 5, 1943)

-Released on March 5, 1943: An experiment gone wrong turns Bela Lugosi into an Ape Man who must drain all of the spinal fluid from a live victim every day to survive.
+Released on March 5, 1943: (running time 64 minutes) An experiment gone wrong turns Bela Lugosi into an Ape Man who must drain all of the spinal fluid from a live victim every day to survive.

 Directed by William Beaudine

 Written by Karl Brown and Barney A. Sarecky